arduino/arduino-app-cli/docs/app-specification.md

 # Arduino App specification

-This is the specification for the `Arduino App` (from now on called App) format to be used with `arduino-app-cli` and `Arduino App Lab`.
+This is the specification for the Arduino App format to be used with `arduino-app-cli` and `Arduino App Lab`.
+An Arduino App is a combination of multiple pieces of software that interacts with each other as single application.
+In particular an Arduino App may be composed by:

+- An Arduino Sketch that runs on a microcontroller (MCU) which performs real-time tasks interacting with sensors and actuators.
+- A Python program that runs on a Linux OS which performs CPU intensive tasks (like network API, database, GUI, etc.).
+- One or more AI models and runners.
+- Docker containers.

+The list above is not meant to be complete, and other type of components may be added in the future.
+The Arduino App CLI and the Arduino AppLab Desktop IDE offers a simplified and automated way to deploy an Arduino App, taking care of all the steps needed to run the whole application (including building and uploading the firmware, or handling Docker containers).

 # Arduino App Folder structure

-An App is a self-contained folder that includes the following components:
+An Arduino App is a folder including:

-- `app.yaml` (mandatory) the file descriptor of the app in YAML format.
+- The `app.yaml` file: this is the descriptor of the application in YAML format.
-- `sketch` (optional) the folder containing an Arduino [Sketch](https://arduino.github.io/arduino-cli/1.3/sketch-specification/)).
+- A `sketch` folder: containing an [Arduino Sketch](https://arduino.github.io/arduino-cli/1.3/sketch-specification/)).
-- `python` (optional) the folder containing the Python code.
+- A `python` folder: containing Python code.
+- A `docs` folder reserved for the app documentation.
+- A `README.md` file

-At least one on `sketch` or `python` folder must be present.
+The `app.yaml` file and at least one of the `sketch` or `python` folder must be present.

-The App must be self-contained (it does not contain references to external files) because this means it can be exported, shared, or zipped easily.
+The Arduino App must be self-contained (it does not contain references to external files) because this means it can be exported, shared, or zipped easily.

 The user-defined apps are saved into `/home/arduino/ArduinoApps` folder.
 The builtin-apps are stored into `home/arduino/.local/share/arduino-app-cli/examples` folder.